Michael Kranish: Biography

 He is the co-author (with Brian C. Mooney, and Nina J. Easton) of a biography of Senator John Kerry, John F. Kerry: The Complete Biography by the Boston Globe Reporters Who Know Him Best, and the author of a history of Thomas Jefferson, Flight from Monticello: Thomas Jefferson at War.
 He is co-author with Globe writer Scott Helman of The Real Romney.

 Kranish joined the Washington Post in January 2016.
 With co-author Marc Fisher and supervised by The Washington Post editor Marty Baron, Kranish authored the biography, Trump Revealed: An American Journey of Ambition, Ego, Money, and Power.

 Kranish authored a book about the African-American cyclist Major Taylor in 2019, titled The World's Fastest Man: The Extraordinary Life of Cyclist Major Taylor, America's First Black Sports Hero.
 Taylor won the world championship in 1899, and raced across the United States, Europe and Australia, overcoming racist efforts to ban him at the height of the Jim Crow era.

 Kranish is the 2016 winner of the Society of Professional Journalists award for Washington Correspondence.
+He was part of a Washington Post team that won the 2025 Pulitzer Prize for Breaking News Coverage.